 Nothing says all-American girl quite like a gap-toothed grin, a curtain of blonde beach waves and a casual 28 Vogue covers.
 Our Hutton-inspired picks include a structured twill blazer and wide-leg crepe pants in try-not-to-sit-on-anything ivory.

 It’s been 15 years since John F. Kennedy Jr. and his wife Carolyn died tragically in a plane crash, but her timeless wardrobe and superhuman grasp of silhouettes have enshrined her as an American icon.
 We filled our Bessette-Kennedy shopping cart with classic Tom Ford frames and a spaghetti-strap knit dress.

 So we’ve covered the blonde and bombshell contingents—but in the words of Johnny Depp’s laser-altered tattoo, Winona Forever.
 Nothing says girl next door to us quite like Ryder’s pixie cut and sweet-with-an-edge demeanor.
 We opted for a burgundy tee and leather choker, because a) nineties and b) subtle Americana for the win.

 The meteoric #GirlBoss success story.
 The whole prep school-made-cool thing that has us buying approximately 1,000 J.Crew button-ups.
 The Girls cameo.
-Jenna Lyons is the American dream (and don’t you dare tell us otherwise).
+Jenna Lyons is the American dream (and don’t you dare tell us otherwise)—and now that she's no longer at J.Crew, we're even more excited to see where her style goes.
 Our Lyons-inspired purchases include such not-so-literal patriotism as true-blue chambray topped off with an almost-red lip.

 In the words of great wordsmith Dwayne Michael Carter Jr. (a.k.a.
 Lil Wayne), God bless Amerika.